gogama/aws-s3-stream/README.md

-# s3stream - Merge lines from S3 objects into your standard output
+# s3stream - Merge lines from S3 objects to stdout

 ---